 The ground fault breaker does not protect the 230 V socket (alternating current)/electrical installation.

-If the control unit's built-in ground fault breaker is tripped then the LED lamp illuminates with a red constant glow - check the 230 V socket (alternating current).
+If the control module's built-in ground fault breaker is tripped, LED lamp 2 flashes red while LED lamp 1 is extinguished - check the 230 V socket (alternating current).